cris-wendler/awstasks-with-python/README.md

-# Automating some AWS tasks with Python
+# AWS tasks with Python
 *Repository for some AWS tasks with Python*